Run

 As soon as the experiment starts, the platform automatically switches over to the run view.
 The first step of the platform is to establish the connection to the matching agents.
 In addition, the running experiment is indicated at the top right run icon.

-The run view consists of the following elements.
+The run view itself consists of the following elements.

 • Deployment Replica Count: When using an experiment in a Kubernetes context we will automatically monitor how many PODs are ready in your cluster and indicate whenever there is a discrepancy.